Venancio López

 Venancio López Carrillo (18 May 1830 – 5 February 1870) was a Paraguayan politician and military officer.
 He was Carlos Antonio López's son, and Francisco Solano López' brother; Carlos was Paraguay's leader between 1841 and 1862, and Francisco was President between 1862 and 1870.
 Venancio was for years Minister of War and Navy, and, before that, commander of the Asunción Paraguayan Army garrison.

 Biography

 Early life and studies

-Venancio was born in the 18th of May of 1830 in Asunción, being the second of the five children of Paraguayan leader Carlos Antonio López and his wife Juana Pabla Carrillo.
+Venancio was born in the 18th of May 1830 in Asunción, being the second of the five children of Paraguayan leader Carlos Antonio López and his wife Juana Pabla Carrillo.

 He studied in the capital under notable teachers of the time, including a Jesuit, Bernardo Parés.
 From 1850 onwards he was named commander for the Paraguayan Army troops stationed in the capital (he was 20 years old), until his brother, Francisco Solano López, became president in 1862 in the aftermath of their father's death.
 Solano then named Venancio his Minister of War and Navy.
 The entire family had, over the years, become important landowners, including Venancio.

 In 1864, Venancio married Manuela Otazú.
 The couple had three children: Venancio Victor (b.
 1862, d.
 1927), Ercilia (b.
 1865, d.
 1962) and Carlos (b.
 1867).